 The State's Non-Expansion Medicaid program participation rate is among the lowest in the nation, with average Fiscal Year 2019 enrollment approximating about 300,000 or about 9.4% of the State's total population (an estimated 3,205,958 as of July 2019).
-The State receives a higher than average Federal Medical Assistance Percentage at 67.69% (Fiscal Year 2021); however, the State also has one of the lowest rates of spending per full-benefit Medicaid enrollee and has a history of State funding innovations such as imposing hospital assessments and moving to capitation payments for Medicaid provider networks.
+The State receives a higher than average Federal Medical Assistance Percentage at 67.69% ( in the State's Fiscal Year 2021, before considering the 6.2% increase provided for in the Families First Coronavirus Response Act); however, the State also has one of the lowest rates of spending per full-benefit Medicaid enrollee and has a history of State funding innovations such as imposing hospital assessments and moving to capitation payments for Medicaid provider networks.

 Federal Funding in the State Budget.
-Approximately 83% of federal funds included in the Governor's recommended Fiscal Year 2021 budget fund the following programs: Medicaid (\$3.180 billion); transportation (\$527 million); education, including special education, school lunch, and Title I for disadvantaged students (\$367 million); Supplemental Nutrition Assistance (\$268 million); Temporary Assistance for Needy Families (\$85 million); National Guard (\$59 million), Office of Rehabilitation (\$50 million); and

-Women Infants and Children (\$40 million).
+Approximately 83% of federal funds included in the Fiscal Year 2021 budget fund the following programs: Medicaid (\$3.180 billion); transportation (\$527 million); education, including special education, school lunch, and Title I for disadvantaged students (\$367 million); Supplemental Nutrition Assistance (\$268 million); Temporary Assistance for Needy Families (\$85 million); National Guard (\$59 million), Office of Rehabilitation (\$50 million); and Women Infants and Children (\$40 million).
 Not only do federal dollars fund a large portion of the State's major social service programs, federal dollars also play a key role in funding programs that provide care for elderly veterans, clean drinking water, and air pollution prevention.
+These numbers do not reflect COVID-19 federal aid the State expects to receive in Fiscal Year 2021.
+Some of those federal relief funds have been allocated and others will be allocated in the future.

 Although the State receives a large portion of its funding for social service programs from federal funds as discussed above, a recent Pew Charitable Trust report on federal spending ranked the State as ninth lowest in total federal spending relative to gross domestic product ("GDP") when all federal spending is accounted for.
 When measured on a per-capita basis, the State has the lowest total per capita federal spending.
 This is, in part, because the State's population is the youngest in the nation and consequently the State receives a much smaller portion of federal dollars than other states for programs such as Social Security and Medicare, two of the largest federal entitlement programs targeted to the elderly.
 As of 2017, the State is one of 14 states that receives less than 30% of total state revenue from federal funds.
-While no comparison is yet available with other states, the State's percentage of federal funds appropriated through the State budget is approximately 27% in Fiscal Year 2021.
+While no comparison is yet available with other states, the State's percentage of federal funds appropriated through the State budget is estimated at approximately 27% in Fiscal Year 2021 prior to COVID-19.